Guseyn/guseyn.com/web-app/md/posts/being-programmer-is-not-enough.md

 ### Promotion

 There are lot of different approaches you can choose to promote your product.
 I think that the most efficient, sustainable and organic one is through education.
 I will probably write more about this one, because this is something I need to learn myself now.
-But I think that just reachng out to the people and describing the problems and how you can solve them can be very crucial and powerful.
+But I think that just reachng out to the people and describing problems and how you can solve them can be very crucial and powerful.
 And you don't even need to mention your product, you just can describe something in general or have many other related thoughts that you potential clients may find very inspiring and interesting.

 ### Don't try conquer the world